+This course is equivalent to VFP 401.
 This course is an introduction to the theoretical foundations required for creating a documentary.
 Students will gain an understanding of how this genre is similar to and different from other television programming.
 The course will further develop scripting techniques and all facets of video pre- and post-production.
 As part of this course, students will produce a short documentary.